Uremia: History

 Urea was crystallized and identified between 1797 and 1808.
 Urea was hypothesized to be the source of urinary ammonia during this time and was confirmed in 1817.
 It was hypothesized that excess urea may lead to specific disorders.
 Later in 1821, it was confirmed that the body did produce urea and that it was excreted by the kidneys.
 In 1827, urea was first synthesized in the lab, confirming the composition of urea and making it the first biological substance synthesized.
 In 1856, urea was produced in vitro via oxidation of proteins.
 It was in 1827 that Henri Dutrochet seeded the idea of dialysis with the discovery of separating smaller molecules from larger molecules through a semipermeable membrane.
-It was in 1829 and 1831 when convincing proof was obtained that in certain patients, blood urea was elevated.
+In 1829 and 1831, convincing proof was obtained that in certain patients, blood urea was elevated.
 They also suggested that harm may be caused by this.
 Later research suggested that major neurological disorders like coma and convulsions did not correlate with physical findings which included generalized edema of the brain.
 This suggested that uremia was a form of blood poisoning.
 In 1851, E.T.
 Frerich described clinical uremic syndrome and suggested that a toxicity was the mechanism of its cause.
 It was in 1856 that J. Picard developed a sensitive method to reproducibly measure blood urea.
-He was able to detect a 40% decrease of urea concentration between the renal artery and the renal vein.
+He detected a 40% decrease of urea concentration between the renal artery and the renal vein.
 This work solidified the fact that renal failure coincided with an increase in blood urea.
-It was J. Picard with E.T.
-Frerich's work that made the term uremia popular.
+J. Picard with E.T.
+Frerich's work made the term uremia popular.